OpenAgentsInc/v2/docs/inngest.md

 2. Server Action: `sendMessage()`
    a.
 User Authentication
       - Ensure the user is authenticated using Clerk
-      - Retrieve the user object from the Convex database

    b.
-Message Persistence
-      - Save the user's message to the thread in the Convex database
+Inngest Event Triggering
       - Trigger an Inngest event for message processing

    c.
 Return initial response to the client
       - Provide an acknowledgment or initial response to maintain UI responsiveness

 3. Inngest Event Handler: `processMessage`
    a.
+Message Persistence
+      - Save the user's message to the thread in the Convex database

+   b.
 Context Gathering
       - Retrieve relevant context from the Convex database (e.g., thread history, user preferences)
       - Fetch any additional context required for processing the message

-   b.
+   c.
 Tool Preparation
       - Identify and prepare necessary tools for the AI agent based on the message content

-   c.
+   d.
 LLM Interaction
       - Construct the prompt using the gathered context and user message
       - Send the context and prompt to the Language Model

-   d.
+   e.
 Response Processing
       - Receive the LLM's response
       - Parse and process the response, executing any required actions

-   e.
+   f.
 Response Persistence
       - Save the AI's response to the thread in the Convex database

-   f.
-Client Notification
-      - Trigger a real-time update to the client using Convex's real-time capabilities

 4. Client-Side Updates
    - Listen for real-time updates from Convex and display new messages in the UI